IanWhitney/rdd_presentation/presentation.md

   * YAGNI
   * Small
-  * Stay within the possible
+  * Stay within the possible, not the known
 <aside class='notes'>YAGNI is a vital rule, no matter what you're
 writing.
 But when you're writing this free-form natural document, you have to keep a closer eye on it.
 It's really easy for extra, unnecessary